RetroAchievements/docs/docs/developer-docs/real-examples/creating-a-timer-with-reset-if-hits-based-on-the-speed-of-the-game.md

+---
+title: Creating In-Game Timers with `ResetIf` Hits Based on Game Speed
+description: Learn how to create precise in-game timers using the `ResetIf` flag to account for game framerate, enabling accurate timing mechanisms for achievements in various game scenarios.
+---

 # Creating a Timer with `ResetIf` Hits based on the Speed of the Game

 In this example you will learn how to create an ingame Timer based on the framerate speed of the game.